0-Gixty-0/Grupp-11-OOPP/README.md

 ---

-### US-43: As a developer I want to remove ATextureIdentifiable from model
+### US-43: Removing ATextureIdentifiable from model
 Date of completion: 19/11/2023
 Completed by: William Norland